D4v31x/MUstr/README.md

 ## Features

 - **Today at a glance**: See current and upcoming classes, room details, and a chronological daily timeline.
+Classes disappear automatically after they end.
-- **Weekly timetable**: Browse an interactive week view with lecture, seminar, and custom event colors.
+- **Weekly timetable**: Browse an interactive week view with lecture, seminar, exam, and important-date colors.
+Dense overlaps are grouped into an expandable stack.
 - **Semester overview**: Keep semester start/end dates, exam periods, exams, and important milestones in one place.
+Tap an item to view or edit its details.
 - **Important dates**: Add course registration, enrollment changes, tuition deadlines, holidays, or any other key date.
 Dates can have an optional time, faculty scope, and reminder.
 - **Tasks and courses**: Attach homework, notes, and reminders to imported subjects.
 - **Multiple faculties and schedules**: Import more than one timetable, filter by faculty, or merge an updated XML export into an existing schedule.
 - **Manual classes**: Add a lecture, seminar, or event that is missing from an XML export.
+- **Class preferences and reminders**: Set a priority, a personal color, or a reminder for an individual class occurrence.
 - **Home-screen widget**: Keep your selected schedule visible from the Android home screen.
+It includes exams and important dates and automatically omits finished classes.
-- **Your language and appearance**: Available in English, Czech, and Slovak, with system, light, and dark themes.
+- **Your language and appearance**: Available in English, Czech, and Slovak, with system, light, and dark modes.
+Use Material You colors from your device or choose a MUstr palette.
+- **Safer changes**: Confirm before deleting schedule data or saving edits to an existing item.
 - **In-app updates**: Check and install new Android releases from GitHub when available.

 ## Get MUstr